dokasto/Saidia/technical-writeup.md

 ## Executive Summary

-Saidia is an AI-powered teacher's assistant designed to bring educational technology to underserved regions with poor internet connectivity.
+Many regions across Africa face significant challenges with unreliable internet connectivity and inconsistent power supply.
+In these environments, a laptop with a tool like Saidia becomes a powerful solution for empowering educators with AI capabilities.
+By operating entirely offline and requiring only basic hardware, Saidia makes advanced AI technology accessible to teachers in communities where traditional cloud-based solutions are impractical or impossible.

 Built as an Electron desktop application, it leverages local AI models to generate educational questions from uploaded documents, enabling teachers to create assessments without requiring internet access.

 ## Architecture Overview